maleen89/academic-kickstart/content/authors/admin/_index.md

 In addition, I did consulting work for [Wave computing](https://wavecomp.ai/), helping write new benchmarks to validate their CGRA architecture, and I have also interned at Microsoft Research's Brainwave project, a deep-learning accelerator for FPGAs.

-I am looking to graduate in summer 2021, and is looking for full-time inudstry roles.
+I am looking to graduate in summer 2021, and is looking for full-time industry roles.